HParklab/IFUM/README.md

 - Proteins with inaccurate or low-quality folded state structures (i.e., poor-quality PDB input)

 These limitations stem from the fact that IFUM was trained with soluble proteins in a PBS buffer environment.

+## Reproduction
+To run IFUM on Mega-scale data for reproduction, 1. get the full sequence list from the [Mega-scale zenodo](https://zenodo.org/records/7992926) 2. and run IFUM as above.
+Note that the result may vary based on your [hardware](#before-you-start) or a *random* seed.